to the

 Sincerely,

-Richard Cohen President, Southern Poverty Law Center |
+President, Southern Poverty Law Center

-Make a contribution to support our work.
+to support our work.

 Take advantage of corporate matching — contact your employer's HR department to see if they will match your contributions to SPLC.